“The glory of these forty days

 lenten book study

 Join us for this year’s Lenten Book Study!
-This year we’re reading former Archbishop of Canterbury Rowan William’s book Being Disciples: Essentials of the Christian Life.
+This year we’re reading Archbishop of York Stephen Cottrell’s book Godforsaken.

 Meetings are over Zoom and are held on Tuesday Evenings throughout Lent, at 7:00pm.
 A Zoom link will be provided closer to the time.
 Attendance is free and open to anyone, of course, but you will need to purchase your own book.
-Books are $15 and can be purchased either through the Trinity Anglican Church Office or directly through Amazon at https://www.amazon.ca/Being-Disciples-Rowan-Williams/dp/0802874320
+Books are $5 through Kindle (click here), but there are a very small number of hardcopies available through the Trinity Anglican Church Office for $15.
+If you are having trouble with Kindle and we’ve run out of copies, please contact the Trinity Anglican Church Office and we’ll be able to help you out.

 Zoom Link: